French Noisette Cups

 - 1 cup roasted hazelnuts, halved or roughly chopped

-- 4 ounces Rogue Creamery Oregon Blue Cheese, crumbled
+- 4 ounces Rogue Creamery Holmquist Blue Cheese, crumbled

 This refreshing salad gets a burst of flavor from grilled cherries and roasted hazelnuts.
 The addition of tangy blue cheese blends beautifully with a dressing made of pureed hazelnuts and honey.